Skip to content

 const username = (document.getElementById('username') as HTMLInputElement).value;

-const password = (document.getElementById('password') as HTMLInputElement).value;
+const pin = (document.getElementById('pin') as HTMLInputElement).value;

-const { token } = await client.login(username, password);
+const { token } = await client.login(username, pin);

 document.cookie = `auth=${token}; Secure; SameSite=Strict`;